This post may contain affiliate links. Read our disclosure page for full details.

 Cruise down the Thames at sunset

-There is nothing more wonderful than experiencing London’s sights at sunset.
+There is nothing more wonderful than experiencing the most beautiful London landmarks at sunset.

 City Cruises offers a range of cruises down the Thames, including themed dinner cruises and show cruises.
 The routes vary, but almost all of them pass under Tower Bridge and float by Big Ben & the Houses of Parliament.
 Here is a Thames River cruise that runs from Westminster to Greenwich.

 It’s a great way to get unobstructed views of some of London’s most popular sights.
 Plus, champagne on a boat at sunset (such as with this evening river cruise)?
 Sounds like one of the most romantic things to do in London at night.

 Spend a day wandering around Kew Gardens